Logo

 What's New in Version 6

 In their Press Release for SilverFast 6 LaserSoft Imaging identified "10 new unique highlights".
 I'm not sure that all 10 are in fact new, but let's not be pedantic.
-Click the underlined text or graphic for more details and screenshots.

 B Although not new in itself Selective Colour Correction has nevertheless undergone a major revamp and with it LaserSoft has introduced a few new mini-features.
 Selective Colour Correction can now operate on up to four layers with each layer having its own independent colour correction.
 The real beauty of this new feature is that 4 objects comprising the same initial RGB value (same colour) can now be treated as different colours.
 This enables you to achieve complex colour corrections very easily.
 With a special function (Mask Edge Size found under the Options dialog) we can also control the amount of edge fading for the selection mask (feathering).